2. Project Promotion Video

 How does it affect the world?

 What is the impact of your solution?

 How does this video engage or encourage the viewers to see your presentation and/or wiki?

 The video should be a creative effort by your team.

 You can collaborate with people and companies outside of your team and outsource some of the work, but the ideas and the efforts to make the video should be primarily yours.

 Audio is important!

-You can use either the .mp4 file or the .mov which has a transparent ending transition that can overlay your start of the video.
 The length of the video should not exceed 2 minutes including the intro sequence.